CollotsSpot/Conditional-Media-Player/README.md

 [Decluttering Card](https://github.com/custom-cards/decluttering-card)

-## Automation & Sensors
+##  Sensors & Automation

 you will need to create 3 sensor templates per media player and 1 automation for the card to work.

+## Sensors

 To create a sensor template go to Settings > Devices & Services > Helpers > Create Helper > Template > Template a sensor.

-the following sensors are required to get the progress bar and timers working. replace name and media_player entity to your own. the name of the sensor is important.
+The following sensors are required to get the progress bar and timers working. replace name and media_player entity to your own. the name of the sensor is important.

-## Sensors

 ### **Bedroom Media Duration**